Configure Code Manager

 Enable Code Manager

-Enabling Code Manager connects your master to your Git repository.
+Enable Code Manager to connect your primary server to your Git repository.

-r10k_private_key: Enter a string specifying the path to the SSH private key that permits the user to access your Git repositories.
+"/etc/puppetlabs/puppetserver/ssh/id-control_repo.ed25519".
+This is the path to the private key that permits the

 Set up authentication for Code Manager